ClicShopping/ClicShopping_V3/README.md

 </p>

 # ClicShopping
-ClicShopping(tm) is an Ecommerce OpenSource and powerfull Solution e-commerce B2B / B2C / B2B-B2C using the artificial intelligence to help the shop owner and increase their competitivity.
+ClicShopping(tm) is a powerful open-source e-commerce solution that supports B2B, B2C, and B2B-B2C.
+With the integration of ChatGpt, an artificial intelligence system, ClicShopping helps shop owners increase their competitiveness.
+Best of all, it's completely free!

-The solution is based on a modern, responsive design that will allow you to have a great website on all mobile device, desktop but also perform at speed !
+The solution boasts a modern, responsive design that ensures an excellent website experience on all devices, including mobile and desktop, without compromising speed.

+Installing ClicShopping is quick and easy, requiring just a few clicks on a server or your computer.
+Plus, it consumes minimal server resources, making it a lightweight, customizable, and user-friendly solution.

+ClicShopping operates on donations, contributions, marketplace, and financial support, which ensures the ongoing development of the platform.

 Easy to install in just some clicks on a server or on your computer, you can use ClicShopping